Flowers for honey

 Photo 9: Quince flower

 Finally the purple lilies I grew.
-Beautiful purple flowers that I don’t think are melliferous.
+Beautiful purple flowers which I think are not honey flowers.

 Purple lily flowers